-Your guide on how to clean Invisalign
+Your guide on how to clean clear aligners like Invisalign

 The good news is this: it’s so easy you won’t even realise how quickly it becomes part of your daily oral hygiene routine.

 Whether you decide to use a dedicated clear aligner cleaner or make use of any of the below home cleaning remedies, we’re sure you’ll be delighted at just how easy the entire process is.

 Good oral hygiene and proper maintenance are vital for keeping your aligners clean, free of odours, and as (nearly) invisible as they’re designed to be.

 Even though you remove the aligners (or trays) to drink, eat, brush, and floss, if you don’t look after the aligners, they may discolour and encourage the buildup of bacteria in your mouth.

 So, getting into the habit of keeping your trays clean will ensure they continue to look great and prevent any oral hygiene or odour issues.

 With just a little daily TLC, your aligners can be kept as good as new.
 In fact, there are just 4 key steps to follow to look after your aligners.

 Clean the Trays Twice Daily